ujw0l/ctc-lite/readme.txt

 = 1.0.0 Alpha =

 == Upgrade Notice ==

+= 2.8.1 =
+Fixes activation output when an orders table already exists.
+Update in place to preserve plugin settings.

 = 2.8.0 =
 Updated storefront styles, gallery editor, order emails, and SMTP handling.
 Back up your store, update in place, and review checkout with your theme and add-ons.